The Distributed Open Llama Network

 Common questions

-No. But when the network is busy, people who contribute get served first.
-When it's idle, everyone gets instant access.
+No. But when the network is busy, people who contribute useful compute get served first.
+When it's idle, everyone gets fast access.

-We love llamas — Ollama is the backbone of this project.
-But a doe felt right for what we're building: gentle, graceful, and part of a herd.
-Plus, dollama.
-It was right there the whole time.
+Ollama is the backbone of this project, and we love llamas.
+But a doe felt right for what we're building: gentle, graceful, part of a herd.
+Plus, dollama → doe.